YanaAbakumova/Projects/Customer_Churn_Prediction/README.md

 - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
 - Demographic info about customers – gender, age range, and if they have partners and dependents

-#### The goal
+#### The goal:
-is to create an app which would predict whether the customer is likely to leave The data processing is done only in a pipeline.
+Create an app which would predict whether the customer is likely to leave.
+The data processing is done only in a pipeline.
 Missing or incorrect data is filled with median (for quantitative traits) / mode (for categorical traits)

 #### Задача: